Confederation of Independent Poland: Further Development and Opposition

 With the election of Leszek Moczulski, the KPN had a unique position.
 It would organize central administrations for each of Poland's regions and set voievodes for each, bearing similarity to the wartime Armia Krajowa.
 The party newspaper was called "Droga" and was in direct tradition with the pre-war Piłsudskiite newspaper "Gazeta Polska".

 Another important reference to Piłsudski's Second Polish Republic were the independence anniversary celebrations celebrated on 11 November 1979 in Kraków, carrying banners with Piłsudski through the old capital.
 Such celebrations were organized throughout the entire communist period from then on and would often end with intervention of the communist Citizen's Militia and mass arrests.

 Party leader Leszek Moczulski, together with founding member Romuald Szeremietiew and others, were arrested and sentenced to prison for allegedly wanting to overthrow the communist government in 1981, but were released in 1984 with amnesty.
 After the declaration of Martial Law by General Wojciech Jaruzelski, head of the Polish United Worker's Party, the arrests of KPN members increased drastically.

+In December of 1984 the KPN Congress held decisive votes on questions of leadership and the direction the party would take from now on.

+Romuald Szeremietiew's national conservative faction wanted to modernize and democratize the party, and clearly steer it into the direction of a modern right-wing party, combining traditional Polish values and healthy progressivism.
+The other faction, led by Leszek Moczulski wanted to keep a pluralist, big-tent party that had a spectrum of National Democracy to Socialist patriotism.
+Moczulski was supported by Adam Słomka and Krzysztof Król.

-The Confederacy had contacts to the government of the pre-war Second Polish Republic, which went into exile during the Second World War.
+Despite their numerical superiority, Szeremietiew's faction knew, that Moczulski would never agree to step down from leadership, leading them to leave the party and form the new Polish Independence Party (PPN).
+The PPN would intensivally be in contact with the government of the pre-war Second Polish Republic, which went into exile during the Second World War.
 President-in-exile Kazimierz Sabbat invited the activists to London, where they would meet the President.

 In the 1980s the Confederacy of Independent Poland continued activities alongside the rising Solidarity movement until the Communist dictatorship ended in 1989 and the Polish government-in-exile returned from exile in London.